 Also, look for a PDU that allows you to switch on, switch off, and remotely reboot gear on a per-port basis.
 You shouldn't have to toggle the whole power strip all at once.

-Large PDU Deployments Demand an SNMP PDU.
+Large Power Distribution Unit Deployments Demand an SNMP PDU.

 For large organizations, there's really no substitute for an SNMP-capable PDU.
 This kind of power controller can accept SNMP SET messages from an SNMP manager.
 This allows you to control power as part of your industry-standard SNMP management system.
 Also, an SNMP PDU can send SNMP TRAP messages back to your manager, providing confirmation that commands have executed successfully.
 There's nothing worse than sending a power switch command and assuming it executed, when nothing has actually happened.